Tutorial: Azure Active Directory single sign-on (SSO) integration with Visma

 In this section, a user called B.Simon is created in Visma.
 Visma supports just-in-time user provisioning, which is enabled by default.
 There is no action item for you in this section.
 If a user doesn't already exist in Visma, a new one is created after authentication.

-When you click the Visma tile in the Access Panel, you should be automatically signed in to the Visma for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can also use Microsoft My Apps to test the application in any mode.
+When you click the Visma tile in the My Apps, if configured in SP mode you would be redirected to the application sign-on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the Visma for which you set up the SSO.
+For more information about the My Apps, see Introduction to the My Apps.